act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 #### Passed Example 4

-This `object` element references an image resource where text is not the most significant content.
+This image resource referenced by the `object` element contains text, but it is not the most significant content.

 ```html
 <object data="/test-assets/0va7u6/times_square.jpg" title="Picture of Times Square, New York"></object>